patedemorgana/Django/README.md

 im going crazy
 Like seriously

-thanks to the god that made this template fr
+thanks to the god that made this template fr fr